 B.A., Philosophy and Literary Studies, University of Toronto, 1987

-Jennifer Ann Bates is Associate Professor of Philosophy.
+Jennifer Ann Bates is a Professor of Philosophy.
 She specializes in 19th Century German Philosophy with an emphasis on Hegel.
-She is author of two books: Hegel's Theory of Imagination (SUNY 2004) and Hegel and Shakespeare on Moral Imagination (SUNY 2010).
+She is author of two books: Hegel's Theory of Imagination (SUNY 2004) and Hegel and Shakespeare on Moral Imagination (SUNY 2010), as well as co-editor with Richard Wilson of the book Shakespeare and Continental Philosophy (Edinburgh University Press 2014) .
 Bates has published articles in philosophy journals and in literary journals.
-She is currently editing a book entitled Shakespeare and Continental Philosophy.
 Bates has publication, research and teaching interests in Philosophy and Literature, Philosophy of Nature, Environmental Ethics, and Buddhist Philosophy.
 She is a Heidelberg University Alumni Ambassador.

 Hegel and Shakespeare on Moral Imagination (State University of New York Press, 2010).
 Paperback edition, July 2011.